 NA Identity;

 NA location information.
-This helps the Core network to determine whether to accept the join request.
+This helps the service provider’s network to determine whether to accept the join request.

 NA descriptor, such as capability, encryption information, etc.

-Core network should determine whether to accept the Join Request according the information in the Join Request and other information such as Core network load, etc. And Core network should send Join Response to the NA to inform the NA the admission control results.
+Service provider’s network through the access router should determine whether to accept the Join Request according the information in the Join Request and other information such as service provider’s network load, etc. And the service provider’s network should send Join Response to the NA to inform the NA the admission control results.
 The Join Response Message should include the following information:

-Core network Identity;
+Service provider network Identity;

 Result code.
 Inform the NA whether its Join Request is admitted or not.
 If not, list the reason of the rejection.

-Core network descriptor, such as capability (max NA number, max user number…), security information, etc.
+Service provider network descriptor, such as capability (max NA number, max user number…), security information, etc.

 Session or Service Configuration Procedure

-After the completion of the two procedures above, NA joins the Core network successfully.
-And Core network is capable to control the joined NAs by sending them Session or Service Configuration Update Request Messages over the reference point R9 to control the NA for a service or sessions of a service.
+After the completion of the two procedures above, NA joins the service provider network through the access router successfully.
+And a service provider’s network is capable to control the joined NAs through the access router by sending them Session or Service Configuration Update Request Messages over the reference point R9 to control the NA for a service or sessions of a service.

 The Configuration Update Request Message may include various elements, such as:

-Core Network Identity, Service Identity or Session Identity;
+Service provider Network Identity, Service Identity or Session Identity;

 Security configuration;